 A good stretch helps us wake up.

 Cats instinctively recover from sleep by stretching.
-These big stretches are not only adorable, they prepare the cat’s body for activity, lengthening the muscles to their normally agile state.
+These big stretches are not only adorable, but they also prepare the cat’s body for activity, lengthening the muscles to their normally agile state.
 As the cats get their tight muscles moving, toxins such as lactic acid and carbon dioxide, which accumulate during inactivity, are flushed out through increased blood and lymph circulation.